Study Away and Study Abroad Programs

 Finding the right program can seem complicated, but it doesn’t have to be.
 Brainstorming your academic, personal, and even career-oriented goals for study away or study abroad can help narrow down your options.

 As you begin your search, ask yourself some questions to find out what's important to you in a study away or study abroad program.
 Do you want to:

 - Be in a certain country or city?

 - Study a specific course area?

 - Intern at a certain type of company?

 - Have specific types of support from your program?

 Use our advanced search option and see what options you have from a list of approved programs.

-Pro tip—hit the Ctrl key to select more than one option for each search category.
+Pro tip: Hold the Control key to select more than one option for each search category.